Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: Experiments

-In this section, we report experiments on \stylegantwoada on the \ffhq dataset\footnote{\url{https://github.com/NVlabs/ffhq-dataset.git}} rescaled to $256 \times 256$ (\ffhqlowerres).
+In this section, we report experiments on \stylegantwoada on the \ffhq dataset rescaled to $256 \times 256$ (\ffhqlowerres).
 For this experiment, the baseline is \stylegantwoada with the same configuration as \citet{NEURIPS2020_8d30aa96}.
 We test the effect of likelihood relaxation by adding Gaussian noise $\mathcal{N}(0, \sigma_{\mathrm{lik}}^2)$ with $\sigma_{\mathrm{lik}}^2 = 0.001$ to the generated images during training.
-We train both models until the discriminator has seen $25$ million images, and we report the final \fidscore in \cref{tab:res:stg2ada}; samples from the baseline and our modified model can be found in \cref{fig:uncurated:sg2}.
-It is interesting to see how adding noise to the generating process indeed leads to an improvement in performance.
-This behavior can also be observed after the models see another $5$ million images; the plain version of \stylegantwoada manages to reduce the \fidscore to 4.11 while our model reaches an \fidscore of 4.07.
+We train both models until the discriminator has seen $25$ million images, and the final \fidscore is 4.30 for the baseline model $(\blacktriangle)$ and 4.22 for the one with likelihood relaxation $(\triangle)$; samples from the two models can be found in \cref{fig:uncurated:sg2}.
+It is interesting to see how adding noise to the generating process indeed leads to performance improvements.
+This can also be observed after the models see another $5$ million images; plain \stylegantwoada manages to reduce the \fidscore to 4.11 while our model reaches an \fidscore of 4.07.
 This experiment suggests that a simple modification to existing implementations of \gans can lead to performance improvements.